JLuppes/Blog/readme.md

-# Template App
+# Blog App

-This is a web app built with Flask, designed as a base template for further apps.
+This is a blog app, made with Flask.

 ## Running